-The Deep Fox prospect is easily accessed via a recently constructed bush road beginning near the St. Lewis Airport.
-The 53 initial channel samples taken at Deep Fox were used to plan a much more extensive channel sampling program in 2015 in which 25 channels where sampled.
-A further 5 infill channels were completed in 2017 to support the drill program.
-Including all three channeling programs, a total of 31 channels have been cut at the Deep Fox prospect and 1156 samples have been collected and analyzed.
+The Deep Fox prospect is easily accessed via a recently constructed 1.5 km long bush road beginning near the St. Lewis Airport.
+The 53 initial channel samples taken at Deep Fox were used to plan a much more extensive channel sampling program in 2015 in which 25 channels were sampled.
+A further 5 infill channels were completed in 2017 and four channel extensions began in 2018 to support the drill program.
+Including all three completed channeling programs, a total of 31 channels have been cut at the Deep Fox prospect and 1156 samples have been collected and analyzed.